On the Grothendieck-Serre Conjecture about principal bundles and its generalizations

 \emph{Step 3.} We keep the notation from Step~2.
 Multiplying $f$ by an appropriate function, we may assume that $f$ vanishes at each $x_i$.
-By~\cite[Thm.~1.5]{PaninNiceTriples} there is a monic polynomial $h\in H^0(U,\cO_U)[t]$, a commutative diagram with an irreducible affine $U$-smooth $Y$:
+Our goal is to construct a $\bG$-bundle $\cG$ over $\A^1_U$ by \'etale descent such that $\cG|_{U\times0}\simeq\cE$.
+Then we can apply Theorem~\ref{th:FP} to conclude that $\cE$ is trivial.
+The construction of this $\cE$ is standard and is achieved by using a certain diagram.
+Precisely, by~\cite[Thm.~1.5]{PaninNiceTriples} there is a monic polynomial $h\in H^0(U,\cO_U)[t]$, a commutative diagram with an irreducible affine $U$-smooth $Y$: